How to Extract Comments from a Word Document into Excel

 Extract Comments from Word Document into Excel

-• Now, search for the Microsoft Excel 16.0 Object Library option, and select it.
-And then, click on OK.
+• In the References-Project dialog box, search for the Microsoft Excel 16.0 Object Library option and select it.
+Click OK.

-Finally, after running the code properly, an Excel workbook will appear with the following results.
+After running the code, an Excel workbook will appear with the extracted comments.

 Read More: How to Extract Comments in Excel